Testausserveri/uptimes/.github/README.md

 # Uptimes

-A simple server status dashboard heavily inspired by [gatus](https://github.com/TwiN/gatus).
+A simple uptime dashboard for multiple servers.

 ## Features

--   Easily customizable dashboard page
+-   Powerful REST API
 -   Rules for what categorizes as uptime
--   High concurrency
+-   Concurrency

 ## Setup